Ahmed-Cheibani/k8s-bash-generators/README.md

 # k8s-bash-generators

-templates for spark and kafka on k8s (not stable - do not use for prod)
+Templates for spark and kafka on k8s (not stable - do not use for prod)

+TODO: replace all these with ksonnet